aws-samples/aws-blockchain-node-runners/lib/bitcoin-core/README.md

 This guide covers how to create an encrypted Bitcoin Core wallet specifically designed for receiving and managing payments in a secure and efficient way.

+Note: Make sure that you run the following commands after accessing the node via Systems Manager.

 ---

 #### **1. Create an Encrypted Payment Wallet**